paulwfholder/Social-Engineering-Campaign/README.md

 ### Recommendations
 Provide actionable recommendations based on the findings to improve security awareness and training programs.

+---
+Feel free to customize the content as needed for your specific project and organization.
+Let me know if you need further assistance!

 ### Conclusion
 Summarize the project, highlighting key takeaways and the overall effectiveness of the campaign.